• +1 774 435 1060

 5. Compatibility

-It is one of the most distinct differences because iOS is close-ended and Android OS is an open-ended platform.
+One of the most distinct differences between iOS and Android OS is the former is close-ended and the latter is an open-ended platform.
 Simply put, iOS is compatible with all Apple devices and has nothing to do with other devices.
 Whereas Android OS is compatible with different devices, and therefore, Android app development takes more time than that for iOS apps.

 6. Development Duration